Embley (school)

-Embley School (formerly Hampshire Collegiate School) is an independent day and boarding school for both girls and boys aged 2 to 18 located in Embley Park in Wellow (near Romsey), Hampshire, England.
+Embley School (formerly Hampshire Collegiate School) is a private co-educational day and boarding school for pupils aged 2 to 18 located in Embley Park in Wellow (near Romsey), Hampshire, England.
+It is part of the United Church Schools Trust.

 History

 In 1946, Embley Park (the former family home of Florence Nightingale) became a boarding school for boys between the ages of 11 and 18.
 In 1996, the school joined with an all-girls school based in Romsey, formerly known as La Sagesse Convent.
 It then consisted of a junior school (ages 3–11), a senior school (ages 11–16), and a sixth-form college (ages 16–18).

-In 2006, the school underwent another merger with The Atherley School, and was renamed Hampshire Collegiate School, part of the United Church Schools Trust.
-An investment of £14 million expanded the senior school, and created a brand new junior school.
+In 2006, the school underwent another merger, with The Atherley School, a girls' school in Southampton which had been set up in 1926 by the Church Schools Company, later the United Church Schools Trust.
+The new school was named Hampshire Collegiate School.
+An investment of £14 million expanded the senior school, and created a new junior school.
 In 2019, the school was renamed Embley.